CVE-2023-23397 Addresses NTLM Vulnerability

 I’ve no idea why Outlook has such a property.
 Being able to play a bespoke sound when an item becomes overdue seems like one of those cute ideas that made sense when computer systems were under less threat than today.
 I’ve never used the feature and I can’t recall ever knowing of an application that sets its own reminder overdue sound by pointing to a sound file stored somewhere.

-But Outlook is a very old program, and its code base is convoluted.
+But Outlook for Windows is a very old program, and its code base is convoluted.
 That’s one of the reasons why Microsoft is developing the Monarch client (or “One Outlook”) to replace today’s Windows client.
 The Monarch client is basically an enhanced version of the OWA client that runs in Exchange Online.
 According to message center notification MC526128 (11 March), users of the Current Channel for Microsoft 365 apps for enterprise will be able to try out the new client in early April, while those who use the Monthly Enterprise Channel will see it in May.

 The following mitigations exist (in order of priority):